ABHAY-100/faux-detector/README.md

 This project is protected under the MIT License.
 Check out the [LICENSE](LICENSE) file for all the legal details.

-## 🤝 Want to Help?
+## 🤝 Wanna Contribute?

-While we're not accepting contributions right now, we'd love to hear your thoughts!
-Feel free to:
-- Try out Faux Detector
-- Let us know what you think
-- Report any bugs you find
-- Star our repository if you like what we're doing!
+Fork this repo, make some changes, and send a pull request.
+We'd love to see what you come up with!

 ## 🎉 Thank You!